 Questions, concerns, or feedback about this program?

-- Don't hesitate to email Jenny Stout at email@example.com or Megan Hodge (Head, Teaching and Learning) at firstname.lastname@example.org
+- Don't hesitate to email Jenny Stout at email@example.com or Megan Hodge (Head, Student Success) at firstname.lastname@example.org